MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/silverfort-integration.md

 ---
 title: Secure hybrid access with Microsoft Entra ID and Silverfort
-description: In this tutorial, learn how to integrate Silverfort with Microsoft Entra ID for secure hybrid access
+description: In this tutorial, learn how to integrate Silverfort with Microsoft Entra ID for secure hybrid access (SHA).
 author: gargi-sinha
 manager: martinco
 ms.service: entra-id